pyscript/docs/docs/index.md

     Our <a href="developers/">developer guide</a> explains how to set up a working development environment for PyScript.</p>
   </dd>
-  <dt><strong>Just show me...</strong></dt>
-  <dd>That's easy!
-Just take a look around
-  <a href="https://pyscript.com/" target="_blank">pyscript.com</a> - our
-  platform for developing and hosting PyScript applications.
-By using using this service you help to support and sustain the development and growth of the open-source PyScript project.</dd>
   <dt><strong>I want support...</strong></dt>
   <dd>
     <p>Join the conversation on our